 With the Yeti 400, you get three different options to choose from to charge your Yeti.

-This includes with a solar panel (sold separately), with the included wall charger, or in your car through a 12v power source.
+This includes a solar panel (sold separately), with the included wall charger, or in your car through a 12v power source.

 Below are the charge times that it will take for your Yeti 400 to fully charge with various methods: